 Muscular dystrophy treatment

 Treatment depends on the type of muscular dystrophy.
-Options include medicines, physical therapy, surgery and other procedures, such as:
+Options include medicines, physical therapy, surgery and other procedures.
+Treatments include:

 - corticosteroids (steroid medicines)